AndrewDimes/My-Maintenance/README.md

 # My Maintenance
-My Maintenance is an app I am currently building to help apartments keep track of repairs needed by residents.
-I hope to provide funcionality to easily allow residents to sign up, create a profile, and create work orders.
-Once a work order is created an admin or member of the maintenance team can accept the work order changing its status from submitted to open.
+My Maintenance is an app to help apartments keep track of repairs needed by residents.
+Residents can sign up, create a profile, and create work orders.
+When creating work orders residents can upload pictures to better provide information to the maintenance team.
+Once a work order is created a member of the maintenance team can accept the work order changing its status from submitted to open.
 Upon completion of the work order it will then be changed to complete alerting the resident.
+Maintenance can also comment on work orders to give status updates to the residents.